-- Native Linux app.
+- Look out for a native Linux app.
 Not all VPNs are usable on Linux, so a dedicated Linux app is the first thing you should look for.
 ExpressVPN is my favorite Linux VPN and supports a wide variety of popular distros.

-- Fast.
+- Check for fast speeds.
 All of the VPNs I recommend maintain fast speeds for browsing, gaming, streaming, or torrenting (ExpressVPN has the fastest speeds).

 - Look for a VPN that provides good value.
 I only recommend VPNs that allow multiple connections (Private Internet Access and Surfshark allow unlimited connections), offer competitive pricing plans, and cover your purchase with a money-back guarantee.

 Top Brands That Didn’t Make the Cut

 - PureVPN: PureVPN is a cheap and fast VPN that supports a variety of Linux distros, but it’s missing advanced security features like RAM-only servers, and some features like port forwarding and DDoS protection are only available as paid add-ons.

 - TorGuard: TorGuard might be good for an advanced VPN user on Linux since it has tons of tweakable settings and even lets you upload your own scripts, but it’s not very user-friendly.
 It’s also unreliable for streaming and is very expensive.

 - VyprVPN: VyprVPN has fast speeds, but it’s expensive and supports a very limited number of Linux distros (Ubuntu and Mint).

 Frequently Asked Questions